 Now we’re the snot-nosed kid at the window watching the clubs stick their snouts into UEFAs trough.
 Winning the Europa League is the smear we’ll leave on the glass; it’s the only smear we can leave.

 We knew this day was coming.
 For too many seasons we’d rode our luck on finishing in the top four and it game back to bite us on the Arsenal.
+We’re the team which gambled on black as red came in at CAD Casino.
 So much navel gazing has taken place that we know they are spotless; there’s no need to look down any more.

 And before you think this is some sad lament of yesteryear, think again.
 I’m not going to pine for a golden age that never was or tell you that you never had it so good.
 It wasn’t and you didn’t; Europe has long been the graveyard of our dreams.
 2006 gave us false hope that we were on the up, only for PSV to bring us crashing down to earth a season later.
 2009 gave a vision of what might be only for the fog to descend in eight minutes of madness in the semi-final second leg.